josh-ashkinaze/plurals/README.md

 a = Moderator(persona='voting', model='gpt-4o', combination_instructions="voting")
 ```
-These personas all expect a placeholder for `${task}` that will be replaced with the Structure's task.
 There is also an option to define your own persona.
-When passed into a structure, the `${task}` placeholder will be replaced with the actual task.
+However, when passing your own instructions in, note that, like persona_template, persona expects a ${task} placeholder.
+This will get filled in with the actual task.

 ```python
 from plurals.deliberation import Moderator